fdeblasio/pokeemerald-expansion/notes.md

 - Stop daycare from deleting moves
 - Add relearning moves to PC?
 - Remove unused code
-- Pokémon in Frontier/Trainer Hill should be registered in Dex
 - Update Shiftry's Hidden Ability to Wind Rider
 - Add Ice Spinner as a TM (and maybe give to Beartic/Mamoswine/other Ice types) once implemented?
     - Alternitavely could have Icicle Crash as a TM/given to more Pokémon since it got updated to have 100% accuracy